luord/luord.github.io/content/Software/genetic.md

 ## Generations

-We have almost completed the algorithm, but the mere fact that we've found an individual that fits the niche better than others doesn't mean we've actually found one that _occupies_ the niche, the likelihood of achieving that in just the first generation is nil.
+We have almost completed the algorithm, but the mere fact that we've found an individual that fits the niche better than others doesn't mean we've actually found one that _thrives_ in the niche; the likelihood of achieving that in just the first generation is nil.
 We'll need many generations, so we need to repeat the process until we find such individual.